-Yup, that’s right.
-We have yet another CIE piece for you, this time Josh Lawless joins us to look at Kenwyne Jones’ career in Europe…
+Here’s another CIE piece for you, this time Josh Lawless takes a look at Kenwyne Jones’ career in Europe…

 Jones has spent a considerable amount of time in England, after moving to Southampton in 2004.
 Upon his arrival in the South-Coast from Trinidad & Tobago side W Connection, Connection’s Chairman David Williams described the move as “the biggest thing in Trinidad and Tobago football since Dwight Yorke.”
 And that mustn’t be taken lightly.